pguso/ai-agents-from-scratch/tutorial/01-foundation/02-messages/lesson.md

 Messages are the lingua franca of AI agents.
 They provide a standardized way to represent conversations, tool calls, system instructions, and more.
 By the end of this lesson, you'll understand why proper message typing is crucial for building reliable agents.

+You will see tools in use.
+Everything about tools will be explained in depth in the 3. main part of this tutorial.

 ## Why Does This Matter?

 ### The Problem: Unstructured Conversations